 Is my sciatica and back pain a lower back problem?

-In the case of the patient above, there were a number of things they would never have revealed about themselves unless they were asked such as occasional knee, foot, neck and shoulder problems.
-Often these problems are inter related and are caused by postural adaptations the patient considers normal and unrelated.
-It is not unusual to meet a patient with multiple joint problems being managed by multiple specialists that are merely a postural problem that can be improved with the use of a chiropractor.
+In the case of the patient above, there were a number of things they would never have revealed about themselves unless they were asked such as the occasional knee, foot, neck, and shoulder problems.
+Often these problems are interrelated and are caused by postural adaptations the patient considers normal and unrelated.
+It is not unusual to meet a patient with multiple joint problems being managed by multiple specialists that are merely postural problems that can be improved with the use of a chiropractor.

 For most patients, normal is what they are used to since there is no other parameter for normal.
 So it may be “my normal stiffness”, “my normal stress headaches” or “my normal poor sense of balance.”
 Their normal is usually what they are used to however, is it normal or will an MRI many years later show us a poor history of function?

-A multi faceted approach is needed to improve how we move and function.
-Improved body mechanics are going to help us a enjoy a healthier and more pain free life without the use of drugs or surgery.
+A multi-faceted approach is needed to improve how we move and function.
+Improved body mechanics are going to help us enjoy a healthier and more pain-free life without the use of drugs or surgery.
 The right approach can also help us keep our joints healthy so they last as long as we do.
-Chiropractors are often the one stop shop for most painful problems in the musculoskeletal system.
+Chiropractors are often the one-stop shop for most painful problems in the musculoskeletal system.